rbowsley/lamplighthelp/source/16-7-5_Adding_Custom_Columns_to_the_Attendance_Table.markdown

 The other option you'll see in '{{Work}} record custom tabs and fields' is 'view and edit custom columns on the attendance table'.

-If you look at the {{Attendance}} tab in a {{Work}} record you will see the attendance table.
+If you look at the Attendance tab in a {{Work}} record you will see the attendance table.
 There are a number of columns, including name, attendance type, and role.
 It's possible to add additional custom columns here (you may already have some.)

 **Adding a new column**